 Once the go light starts flashing, press go

 Now that the cut is complete, hit the load button to remove your mat and admire the cut circles on the Infusible Ink Transfer sheet.

-Now turn mat upside down and carefully peel back mat while holding the transfer sheet flat down on your surface
+Now turn the mat upside down and carefully peel back the mat while holding the transfer sheet flat down on your surface

-Be careful not to curl mat too tight, just go a little at a time 😊
+Be careful not to curl the mat too tight, just go a little at a time 😊

 Weeding Infusible Ink

 You will not gently roll each piece to reveal where the lines are to weed your design.
 When complete the only pieces left on your liner will be your design.
 You will be weeding/removing all the rest of the pieces you don’t need.

 Once the letters are weeded out, find the edge of each circle and bend slightly and tear towards the outside